 After extensive development and track / race testing, Paragon Performance launched a new range of high performance 2-piece rotors.
-Developed with performance, quality and longevity in mind, the 2-piece rotors offer superior braking and cooling efficiency optimized for track and race applications.
-While maintaining a competitive price, latest technologies and finest materials were used to ensure the rotors to perform and last under extreme conditions.
+Developed with performance, quality, and longevity in mind, these 2-piece rotors offer superior braking performance and cooling efficiency optimized for a wide range of applications including club racing, time attack, autocross, HPDE, etc, while still maintaining street drivability.
+Latest technologies and finest materials were used to ensure the rotors to perform and last under extreme conditions.

 Floating 2-piece Design